Virtual Human Toolkit

-ICT has created a Virtual Human Toolkit with the goal of reducing some the complexity inherent in creating virtual humans.
-Our toolkit is an ever-growing collection of innovative technologies, fueled by basic research performed at ICT and its partners.
+ICT has created the Virtual Human Toolkit with the goal of reducing some of the complexity inherent in creating virtual humans.
+Our Toolkit is an ever-growing collection of innovative technologies, fueled by basic research performed at ICT and its partners.

-The toolkit provides a solid technical foundation and modularity that allows a relatively easy way of mixing and matching toolkit technology with a research project’s proprietary or 3rd-party software.
-Through this toolkit, ICT hopes to provide the virtual humans research community with a widely accepted platform on which new technologies can be built.
+The Toolkit provides a solid technical foundation and modularity that allows a relatively easy way of mixing and matching Toolkit technology with a research project’s proprietary or 3rd-party software.
+Through this Toolkit, ICT aims to provide the virtual humans research community with a widely accepted platform on which new technologies can be built.

 What Is It

 The ICT Virtual Human Toolkit is a collection of modules, tools and libraries that supports the creation of virtual human conversational characters.
 At the core of the Toolkit lies innovative, research-driven technologies which are combined with other software components in order to provide a complete embodied conversational agent.
 Since all ICT virtual human software is built on top of a common framework, as part of a modular architecture, researchers using the Toolkit can do any of the following:

 - Utilize all components or a subset thereof

 - Utilize certain components while replacing others with non-Toolkit components

 - Utilize certain components in other existing systems